bardy18/abi-market-data/README.md

 - Click the preview window when items are fully loaded and visible
 - A "PROCESSING..." overlay appears immediately when you click
 - Watch for green borders on newly captured items
-- Orange borders mean you've already captured those items - safe to scroll past
+- Light blue borders mean you've already captured those items - safe to scroll past
 - Processing time displayed shows OCR was completed

 ### Coverage